-Calling all the chocolate bars lovers out there!
-These no-bake vegan bounty bars are gluten-free, raw, paleo, super easy to make and require just 4 simple ingredients!
+These vegan bounty bars are gluten-free, raw, paleo, super easy to make and require just 4 simple ingredients!
 Learn how to make them with just 10 minutes of prep!

 If you're a coconut lover like me, you'll totally love these vegan bounty bars.
 These are possibly the BEST chocolate bars I have ever tasted.
 And I'm pretty sure you're going to love them as much as I do.

 Here are a few reasons to love these vegan bounty bars.
 They’re:

 - ready in less than 30 minutes

 - 4 ingredients required

 What’s not to love?
 All you need is 4 simple ingredients to make these awesome vegan bounty bars: